mca91/ITEWR_DC_Course/chapter3.md

 --- type:NormalExercise lang:r xp:50 skills:1 key:35167f113b
 ## Multiple Regression: Boston Housing Data II

-Now, let us expand the idea from the previous exercise by adding additional regressors `age` and `crim` to the model and estimate it again.
+Now, let us expand the idea from the previous exercise by adding additional regressors to the model and estimate it again.

 *** =instructions

-- Regress the median housing value in a destrict, `medv`, on the average age of the buildings, `age`, the per capita crime rate by town, `crim` and a constant
+- Regress the median housing value in a destrict, `medv`, on the average age of the buildings, `age`, the per capita crime rate, `crim`, the percentage of individuals with low socioeconomic status, `lstat`, and a constant.
 - Inspect the model summary

 *** =hint
 You only need basic functions here: `library()`, `data()`, `lm()` and `summary`.
+Use the help function to see how to specify additional regressors in the `formula` argument of `lm()`.

 *** =sample_code
 ```{r}